Skip to content

-Having access to healthy foods can be a challenge for some Indigenous people who live in remote locations because food that has to be shipped over long distances is not always available, or because fresh foods may be expensive .
+Having access to healthy foods can be a challenge for some Indigenous people who live in remote locations.
+Food may have to be sent over long distances and is not always available and fresh foods may be expensive .

 Smoking tobacco is a major cause of:

 Passive smoking (breathing in another person's tobacco smoke) also contributes to poor health, particularly for children.